glf30/React-LAB-2-Props-Practice/README.md

   - A title
   - An artist
   - An ID
+  - A property **favorite** that indicates whether the song has been favorited
+  - **appearsOn** an array of strings displaying which playlist names the song appears on.
 - Render a Song component for each song.
 - Each Song should display the information as well as a play button